music-suite/music-suite/docs/src/User-Guide.md

 Dynamics and articulations are overloaded too.
 The default articulation means "no particular separation or accentuation", and renders as a note without any markings Similarly the default dynamic renders as *mf* (mezzo-forte).

-TODO show how to override/add/multiply much as with pitch.

 ```music+haskell
 c
 ```